jahands/hashbackup-tests/manual-tests/dest-sync.md

 File "/arc.py", line 448, in __init__
 Exception: Error opening archive: Archive is incomplete (reading header): /home/jh/hb-test/dest-sync/hb/arc.0.0: /home/jh/hb-test/dest-sync/hb/arc.0.0
 ```

+## NOTE
+In 1951, running a second sync here would result in arc.0.0 being deleted from all destinations.
+However, in 1954 it gives the same error as above.
+Then, when you run dest verify (shown below), it fixes itself.

 `hb1954 dest verify -c .`
 ### Output:
 ```